Mate Pavić: 2019–2020: US Open title, year-end No. 1

+2021: Wimbledon title, Croatian Olympic gold

 Starting 2021 Pavić partnered successfully with his compatriot Nikola Mektić.
 They won four ATP titles including the doubles title at the 2021 Miami Open in April and reached the 2021 Australian Open doubles semifinals and 2021 Dubai Tennis Championships final in the first three months of the year.
 Following these results, Pavić returned to the No. 1 ranking in doubles on April 5.
 On April 18, Pavić clinched his fifth overall and second ATP Masters title of the year at the 2021 Monte-Carlo Masters, along with retaining the No. 1 ranking, as he was in contention with Robert Farah for it, who lost in the semifinals at the event.
 Seeded No. 2 the pair also reached the final at the 2021 Mutua Madrid Open Masters where they lost to the No. 3 seeded pair of Horacio Zeballos and Marcel Granollers and the final of the 2021 Italian Open where they won the title defeating No. 5 seeded pair Rajeev Ram and Joe Salisbury.

 In their first Grand Slam doubles final, top seeds Pavic and Mektić had the biggest victory of their 2021 season as a team defeating Granollers and Zeballos to triumph in doubles at the 2021 Wimbledon Championships.

 They became the first Croatian players to win the Wimbledon men's doubles title.
-They are also the first players from their country to win at the All England Club since Goran Ivanisevic's 2001 victory in singles and Ivan Dodig's 2019 mixed doubles win with Latisha Chan.
+They are also the first players from their country to win at the All England Club since Goran Ivanišević's 2001 victory in singles and Ivan Dodig's 2019 mixed doubles win with Latisha Chan.

-At the Olympics he won the gold medal with Mektić in an all-Croatian final defeating Ivan Dodig and Marin Cilic.
+At the Olympics he won the gold medal with Mektić in an all-Croatian final defeating Ivan Dodig and Marin Čilić.
 It was the country's first gold medal in the sport and the third time in the Olympics men's doubles' history that the same country won both gold and silver, and the first one since 1908.

-2022: Second-time Italian Open champion, 30th title, 350th career win, Wimbledon final
+2022: Italian champion, Wimbledon final

 Pavić and Mektić won their second Italian Open Masters crown and defended their 2021 title.

 In the following week, the Croatian pairing won the 2022 Geneva Open, which was Pavić's 28th doubles title and 30th overall (including the two mixed titles).

-In June, Pavić won the Stuttgart Open with Hubert Hurkacz overcoming Tim Puetz and Michael Venus for his 350th win.
+In June, Pavić won the Stuttgart Open with Hubert Hurkacz overcoming Tim Pütz and Michael Venus for his 350th win.

 In the following week at the ATP 500 2022 Queen's Club Championships, Pavić won his third title for the season in partnership with Mektic and twelfth overall for the pair.
 The pair also successfully defended their title at the 2022 Eastbourne International, which was Pavić's third consecutive title win.